 - 1. The Parties recognise the economic and social benefits of protecting the personal data of persons who conduct or engage in electronic transactions and the contribution that this makes to enhancing consumer confidence in digital trade. - 2.
-To this end, each Party shall endeavor to adopt or maintain a legal framework that provides for the protection of the personal data of the users of digital trade.
-(5) In the development of any legal framework for the protection of personal data, each Party should endeavor to take into account principles and guidelines of relevant international organisations. - (5) For greater certainty, a Party may comply with the obligation in this paragraph by adopting or maintaining measures such as a comprehensive privacy, personal information or personal data protection laws, sector-specific laws covering privacy, or laws that provide for the enforcement of voluntary undertakings by enterprises relating to privacy.
+To this end, each Party shall endeavor to adopt or maintain a legal framework that provides for the protection of the personal data of the users of digital trade.5 In the development of any legal framework for the protection of personal data, each Party should endeavor to take into account principles and guidelines of relevant international organisations.

-Article 9.10.
-Principles on Access to and Use of the Internet for Digital Trade
+Article 9.10: Principles on Access to and Use of the Internet for Digital Trade